 Kendrick Lamar Performs, Wins Big at 2016 Grammy Awards – Today in Hip-Hop

-California king Kendrick came into the 2016 Grammys with a lot of buzz surrounding him.
-His album at the time, To Pimp a Butterfly, was critically-acclaimed by fans across the board, and was present in every album of the year conversation.
-With how big he was becoming, it was only right that the Grammys took notice.
-On this night, he had 11 nominations, including Album of the Year.
-Kendrick was also a scheduled performer, and one of the most-anticipated names on that list.
+King Kendrick came into the 58th Annual Grammy Awards with a lot of buzz surrounding him.
+His album at the time, To Pimp a Butterfly, was critically acclaimed by fans across the board.
+TPAB was present in every album of the year conversation.
+On this night, K-Dot had 11 Grammy nominations, including Album of the Year.
+The Compton, Calif. rhymer was also a scheduled performer, and one of the most-anticipated names on the performers' list.

-Once Kendrick took the stage, he did not disappoint.
-He walked out onto a jail set, dressed up like a prisoner and walking on a chain gang.
-He stepped to the mic and went into a reworked version of "The Blacker the Berry," complete with flashing lights.
+Once Kenny hit the stage to perform his protest song "Alright," he did not disappoint.
+The California lyricist walked out onto a jail set dressed like a prisoner in a chain gang.
+He then stepped to the mic and went into a reworked version of "The Blacker the Berry," complete with flashing lights.
 Kendrick and the other prisoners broke free, and he walked over to a fire-lit part of the stage and performed "Alright" surrounded by dancers in African garb.

-After this incredible performance, Kendrick began to collect Grammys.
-While he didn't get to win all 11 of his nominations like he hoped, he did pretty well by anyone's standards.
+After this incredible performance, Kendrick began to collect his golden gramophones.
+While he didn't win all 11 of his nominations, he did grab several honors.
 Kendrick won his share of awards including Best Rap Album for To Pimp a Butterfly, Best Rap/Sung Collaboration for "These Walls," which features Anna Wise, Thundercat and Bilal; and "Alright" earned him Best Rap Song and Best Rap Performance awards.
 He also won a Best Music Video award for his appearance in Taylor Swift's "Bad Blood."

-Kendrick Lamar is a necessary part of hip-hop's landscape, and the Grammys truly recognized his star power at this point.
+Kendrick Lamar is a necessary part of hip-hop's landscape, and the Recording Academy truly recognized his star power at their awards show.